Tax Credit Programs

 - The homeowner cannot be receiving the credit on another home elsewhere in the Province

-- Ownership has not changed since the 2025 Tax Notice was issued
+- Ownership has not changed after the current year’s Tax Notice was issued

 2025 Transitional Process